We’re here for you

 No. Google Fiber TV service is only sold with our Gigabit Internet offering.

 Google Fiber TV is a new and exciting experience.
-It allows you to find and watch video from many different sources, including live programming, DVR recordings, video on demand, and online streaming —all in crystal clear high definition.
-We think it’s pretty great, and we’d love for you to check it out.
+It allows you to find and watch video from many different sources, including live programming, DVR recordings, video on demand, online streaming and personal content—all in crystal clear high definition.
+We think it’s pretty great and we’d love for you to check it out.
 But if you want to keep your current TV plan and still get Google Fiber, you can.
 Just choose the Gigabit Internet plan or the Basic Internet plan.

 Please see the channels page for the full channel lineup and details on optional content.